secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/index.html.md

 ### Where is the content in the LXP stored?

 Content in the LXP is developed using a [handbook first](https://about.gitlab.com/handbook/people-group/learning-and-development/interactive-learning/) approach.
 All learning content is stored in the handbook.
-Teams at GitLab use additional tools like Articulate360 and Rise to build interactive courses.
+Teams at GitLab use additional tools like Articulate 360 and Rise to build interactive courses.

 In addition to GitLab learning material stored in the handbook, GitLab team members will have access to off the shelf learning opportunity from other vendors and organizations, like LinkedIn Learning and WILL Learning.